smuYuXie/Supplementary-File-for-a-Submission-to-T-CE/README.md

-A supplementary file of “A Time-Aware Density-based Generative Network for Class Imbalance in Consumer Transactional Behavioral Fraud Detection“
+A supplementary file of “A Time-Aware Generative Network for Enhancing Transaction Security in Consumer Electronics“